WHAT TO DO IF YOUR CAT IS LOST

 This is Bibi.
 She went for a quarter of a mile ride under a car.
 When the car stopped she shot off and over 5 weeks she walked one and a half miles in the wrong direction!
 She was "found" when a lady saw a poster in a store window and recognised her as the cat she had been feeding for several days.
 Within hours of Bibi's owner seeing pictures of the cat that was being fed she was home so NEVER GIVE UP HOPE!

-PETWATCH a voluntary organisation which registers lost and found pets in the Leeds area can be contacted on 0113 2689973.
+PETWATCH is a voluntary organisation which registers lost and found pets in the Leeds area.
+The contact number is 0113 2689973.